Sep

 What to know:

-• The exact route will be determined by the ride leader before the ride.
-Early in the season expect 25 - 28 miles, later in the season this might change to 30 - 32 miles.
+• Early in the season expect 25 - 28 miles, later in the season this might change to 30 - 32 miles.

-• The pace of group tends to be 18-20mph
+• The pace of group tends to be 18-20mph.

 • While Fredia Barry and Pete Cacchioli lead the ride, there is no sweep, so riders are responsible for knowing the routes.
 Our leaders will make sure everyone who left the parking lot with our group has returned before they depart after the ride.